hughescoding/liri-node-app/README.md

 Commands:

- node liri.js concert-this <artist/band name here>
+ node liri.js concert-this 'artist/band name here'

  This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal: